aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  Then i deleted the Models and Data.

  Then i moved the home page under the view folder of areas and updated the homecontroller.cs file namespace.

+ Then i moved the home page under the view folder of areas and updated the homecontroller.cs file namespace.
+ Later I copied the viewStart.cshtml file and viewImports.cshtml file into the views After that I runned the application and it worked.